 How to Get Rid of House Centipedes: A Complete Guide

 Few household pests cause as much alarm as the house centipede.
-Those long, spindly legs and lightning-fast movement across your bathroom floor or basement wall can make anyone jump.
-But despite their creepy appearance, house centipedes are actually one of the more misunderstood creatures that invade our homes.
+Those long, thin legs and fast movement across your bathroom floor can make anyone jump.
+But getting rid of them is doable once you know what draws them in.

-I’ve been working in pest control since 2015 as a licensed technician, and house centipede calls are some of the most common we receive in the DC metro area.
-The good news is that getting rid of house centipedes is very achievable once you understand what attracts them and take the right steps.
+I’ve been a licensed pest control tech since 2015, and house centipede calls are some of the most common we get in the DC metro area.
+Here’s how to get them out and keep them out.

 What Do House Centipedes Look Like?

-House centipedes (Scutigera coleoptrata) are easy to identify once you know what to look for.
-Their body is yellowish-gray with three dark stripes running down the back.
-Adult house centipedes have 15 pairs of legs, with the back pair being nearly twice the length of their body.
+House centipedes (Scutigera coleoptrata) are easy to spot once you know the signs.
+Their body is yellowish-gray with three dark stripes on the back.
+Adults have 15 pairs of legs.
+The back pair is nearly twice as long as their body.

-Unlike most other centipedes, house centipedes have well-developed compound eyes that help them hunt prey.
-Their long back legs can actually look like antennae, making it difficult to tell which end is which when the centipede is at rest.
+House centipedes also have large compound eyes that help them hunt.
+Their long back legs can look like antennae, so it’s hard to tell which end is which.

 Why House Centipedes Enter Your Home